-What is an availability zone
+What is an availability zone?

 How availability zones may be implemented

-- These intra and inter-zone links are heavily used for data replication by a number of cloud provider services including storage and managed databases.
+In each zone, participating data centers are usually connected to each other over redundant low-latency private network links.
+All zones in a region communicate with each other over redundant private network links.
+These intra- and inter-zone links are heavily used for data replication by a number of cloud provider services including storage and managed databases.

-Availability zones benefits
+Availability zone benefits

-- Customers can deploy their applications and instances across availability zones, and design their environment so that if one availability zone fails, the instances in the other availability zone will become active, and continue the work of the servers in the failed availability zone, until such time as service can be restored.
+- Resiliency: Customers can deploy their applications and instances across availability zones, and design their environment so that if one availability zone fails, the instances in the other availability zone will become active, and continue the work of the servers in the failed availability zone, until such time as service can be restored.

 - Cloud providers: Learn about cloud providers, including the different categories.